w3c/wai-curricula/content/developing-accessible-content.md

 This curriculum focuses on markup and coding techniques to develop accessible content.
 It is designed for teaching developers, with particular focus on front-end developing techniques.
 Other curricula addresses teaching designers, content authors, and others.

 This curriculum makes extensive use of screen readers to both illustrate and test accessibility features.
-The coding techniques relied upon by screen readers are also relied upon by other assistive technologies, such as voice navigation, switch control, or magnification.
+The coding techniques relied upon by screen readers are also relied upon by other assistive technologies, such as voice navigation, switch controls, or magnification.

 This curriculum results in courses that: